 Shortly thereafter, in 1978, Marks started Citibank’s high-yield debt practice and made a lot of money by investing in some of the worst companies in America.
 That’s what led Marks to say that while investing is a function of what you buy, you should also pay close attention to how much you’re paying for companies relative to their intrinsic value.
 Don’t let bubbles carry you away.

 A high-quality asset can be (and often is) overpriced and a bad investment, while a low-quality asset can often be bought cheaply and give you good returns.
 The trick lies in knowing how to correctly value an asset beyond what its stock price says it’s worth.
-When I say what a stock is worth, it makes me think back to the story of Mr. Market an allegory created by Ben Graham, mentor to Warren Buffet and considered to be the father of value investing.
+When I say “what a stock is worth”, it makes me think back to the story of Mr. Market, an allegory created by Ben Graham, mentor to Warren Buffet and considered to be the father of value investing.

-So the trick lies in knowing how to correctly value an asset beyond what its stock price says it’s worth.
+The trick lies in knowing how to correctly value an asset beyond what its stock price says it’s worth.

 Marks also said he doesn’t play winner’s tennis but likes to play what he calls not-loser’s tennis.
 That’s a little confusing, I know.
 Here’s what he says.
 If you think you can see the future and where the world is headed, go for winner’s tennis.
 If you think the world is full of uncertainty and randomness, spend your time trying to avoid losers.
 If you avoid the losers, the winners will take care of themselves, and you’ll have no bad investments to pull down your average.

-This goes back to my recent commentary on how negative returns are harder to dig out of than positive returns.
-Where a 50% loss can only be recovered through a 100% gain.
-That’s basically what Marks is talking about.
-Picking investments that are not losers.
+This goes back to my recent commentary on how negative returns are harder to dig out of than positive returns, where a 50% loss can only be recovered through a 100% gain.
+That’s basically what Marks is talking about; picking investments that are not losers.
 To do this, you really have to research stocks thoroughly before you buy them, just like Buffett talks of carefully valuing a business as if you wanted to buy the entire company.
-Do your research well, avoid investing in losers and let the winners ride.
+Do your research well, avoid investing in losers, and let the winners ride.

 Marks founded Oaktree in Los Angeles, which is in California’s earthquake zone, and he compared an investment to a house in a quake zone.
 “The house might have a structural flaw.
 You might live in that house for 30 years and it doesn’t fall down.
 But that doesn’t prove it doesn’t have a flaw; it only means it wasn’t tested.”
 What Marks looks for is not if a company makes money when the market goes up, but whether its business stays intact in a downturn.
-Investors must be farsighted and factor-in significant downside risks in addition to evaluating upside potential.
+Investors must be farsighted and factor in significant downside risks in addition to evaluating upside potential.

-Marks is also happy about how he’s managed his business with fair treatment of clients, avoiding conflicts of interest, candid and transparent communications and acknowledging mistakes.
-All attributes to which all business people should aspire.
+Marks is also happy about how he’s managed his business with fair treatment of clients, avoiding conflicts of interest, candid and transparent communications, and acknowledging mistakes—all attributes to which all business people should aspire.

 Looking ahead, he is writing now that he anticipates a limited economic recovery, three steps forward, one step back.
 This is pretty good considering what we’ve been through in 2008.
-But, he’s warned that the low interest rate environment of the past few years has also spawned some risky behavior.
+But he’s warned that the low-interest rate environment of the past few years has also spawned some risky behavior.